stevek180/Vatsim-ATCAlert/README.md

 Starting off with a simple .NET Console app that takes an airport code and searches ONLY for Tower, i.e. "BOS_TWR".

-Will extend to be more flexible in the future, i.e. a GUI with dropdowns and multiple alerts.
+Will extend to be more flexible in the future, i.e. a GUI with dropdowns and alerts for multiple Controller roles.